If you want a pool in your backyard without having to spend tens of thousands of dollars, you may be considering purchasing an above ground pool.

 Different Types of Above Ground Pool Liners

-Before you purchase an above ground pool liner, it's critical to understand the different options available on the market.
+Before you purchase an above ground liner, it's critical to understand the different options available on the market.
 There are various forms of above ground pool liners.
-It's essential to choose the liner that is best for your pool and preferences.
+It's essential to choose one that is best for your pool and preferences.
 Below, we'll go over the most popular types of pool liners on the market.

-This is one of the most common forms of above ground pool liners.
-Bead liners use a “bead” on the edge of the pool liner that fits into a slot on the above ground pool.
-For this reason, it's one of the easiest pool liners to install — you simply slide it into your above ground pool.
+Beaded pool liners is one of the most common forms of above ground pool liners.
+Beaded pool liners use a “bead” on the edge of the it that fits into a slot on the above ground pool.
+For this reason, beaded pool liners are one of the easiest pool liners to install — you simply slide it into your above ground pool.

-Another common form of above ground pool liner is a J-hook liner.
-This form of liner sits over the edge of the pool.
+Another common form of above ground liner is a J-hook.
+This sits over the edge of the pool.
 It uses a dense rubber fold to hang onto the edge of the pool.
-This is another type of pool liner that is extremely easy to install.
+This is another type that is extremely easy to install.

 Overlap Pool Liner

 Many of the pool liners you see on new above ground pools are overlap pool liners.
-These are very affordable types of pool liners, but they can also be a bit tough to install if you don't have any experience with above ground pools.
+Overlap pool liners are very affordable types of pool liners, but they can also be a bit tough to install if you don't have any experience with above ground pools.

-In essence, an overlap liner is a less expensive alternative to a J-hook liner.
+In essence, an overlap type is a less expensive alternative to a J-hook.
 You rest the edges of the vinyl over the pool wall and then use clips to hold it in place.
-If you're looking for a cheap way to line your above ground swimming pool, this is always a decent option.
+If you're looking for a cheap way to line your above ground swimming pool including the pool wall, this is always a decent option.

 UniBead Liners (Universal Bead Liners)

-The UniBead liner is naturally shaped like a J-hook, so you can install it like a J-hook if that suits your pool.
-On the other hand, if you have a beaded liner, you can also use a UniBead liner.
+The UniBead beaded pool liners are naturally shaped like a J-hook, so you can install it like a J-hook if that suits your pool.
+On the other hand, if you have a beaded one, you can also use a UniBead.

 Manufacturer Specific Liners